leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-9/01.png)

-## Section 10: Section 10: Creating the Data Portal for the SalesOrder Data PULL
+## Section 10: Creating the Data Portal for the SalesOrder Data PULL

 #### Introduction